nilanyK/nlp_esilv/PROJECT2/README.md

    <br>
    <br>

-### Features
+## Features
+- **Summary**:
+  - Diplay concise summaries of restaurant reviews, providing quick insights into the overall customer feedback.

-- Summary :
+- **Topic Modeling**:
-- Topic Modeling: Extract common themes and topics from review data.
+  - Extract common themes and topics from review data, offering a deeper understanding of what aspects customers frequently discuss.

+- **Sentiment Analysis & Explanation**:
-- Sentiment Analysis & Explanation :  Analyze the sentiment of restaurant reviews to understand customer opinions.
+  - Analyze the sentiment of restaurant reviews to understand customer opinions.
+This feature helps identify general sentiment trends such as positivity, negativity, or neutrality within the reviews.

-- Rating Prediction :
+- **Rating Prediction**:
+  - Utilize deep learning models to predict the star ratings of reviews based on their content, aiding in the understanding of customer satisfaction levels.

+- **Information Retrieval**:
-- Information Retrieval : Search reviews by specific search terms
+  - Search reviews by specific search terms, enabling users to find detailed opinions and experiences related to particular aspects of a restaurant.

+- **QA System**:
-- QA System: A chatbot for answering user queries based on the review dataset.
+  - A chatbot for answering user queries based on the review dataset.
+This interactive tool uses NLP to understand and respond to user inquiries, providing personalized recommendations and insights.

 ### Data Collection and Preparation
 Data was scraped from Trustpilot and Yelp.
 Rigorous data cleaning and preparation were performed to ensure the quality and consistency of the dataset.